-Is an MBA worth it?
+Is an MBA worth it in Australia?
 If you’re considering investing your time and money in pursuing a Master of Business Administration, chances are you’ve already asked yourself this question.

 Katherine Attree, course director for Charles Sturt University’s Master of Business Administration (with specialisations) believes an MBA is definitely worth it.
 However, don’t just take Kath’s word for it – alumnus Nicole Mahara and current student Leanne Hamilton share the benefits of studying an MBA from their perspectives.
 But first, let’s hear from Kath.